-- For the March 2024 groundwater sampling event, concentrations of all analytes measured in the two downgradient wells, MW-7 and MW-13, were below the NPLs except for the sulfate result for MW-13. - Concentrations of TDS in MW-7 was slightly elevated in 2024 compared to recent years, though results for both MW-7 and MW-13 remain well below the NPL. - Concentrations of sulfate at MW-7 have remained stable for several years.
+- For the March 2025 groundwater sampling event, concentrations of all analytes measured in the two downgradient wells, MW-7 and MW-13, were below the NPLs. - Concentrations of TDS in MW-7 was slightly elevated in 2025, similar to last year, though results for both MW-7 and MW-13 remain well below the NPL. - Concentrations of sulfate at MW-7 increased slightly in 2025, though still below the NPL.
 Concentrations have been generally stable at MW-12 and MW-13.
-However, the concentration of sulfate in monitoring well MW-13 exceeded the NPL, although by less than 10 percent. - Stable or decreasing concentration trends for manganese, dissolved iron, and potassium to sodium ratios continue to be observed in wells MW-7 and MW-13. - Groundwater flow is to the south and velocity is 0.33 foot to 1.99 feet per year, which is consistent with historical data.
+The concentration of sulfate in monitoring well MW-13 was below the NPL in 2025. - Stable or decreasing concentration trends for manganese, dissolved iron, and potassium to sodium ratios continue to be observed in wells MW-7 and MW-13. - Groundwater flow is to the south and velocity is 0.33 foot to 1.99 feet per year, which is consistent with historical data.
 In addition, groundwater elevations and interpreted flow direction are similar to previous sample rounds.

-Based on March 2024 sampling results that indicate there is no discernible impact from the CKD disposal area and that only one parameter exceeded its NPL, and this was by less than 10 percent at MW-13 (sulfate), Arcadis recommends that groundwater monitoring continue on an annual basis.
+Based on March 2025 sampling results that indicate there is no discernible impact from the CKD disposal area and all concentrations in downgradient wells being below NPL's, Arcadis recommends that groundwater monitoring continue on an annual basis.